-Cats catch ear mites through contact with other animals – usually other cats, dogs or ferrets.
-For that reason, cats who play outdoors or cats who live with other animals are more at risk.
+Cats get ear mites through contact with other animals – usually other cats, dogs or ferrets.
+For that reason, cats who play outdoors or who live with other animals are more at risk.

-Cats with waxy ears are particularly likely to catch mites.
+Cats with waxy ears are particularly likely to get mites.
 In addition, Himalayan and Persian cats may be more vulnerable because they have small outer ears.

 Very occasionally, humans may get ear mites, but Otodectes cynotis is not the culprit.
-Instead, the house dust mite (Dermatophagoides pteronyssinus) can cause problems for humans.
+Instead, the house dust mite (Dermatophagoides pteronyssinus) can cause be behind the problem.